 Applicants for Computer Science, for Mathematics and Computer Science, and Computer Science and Philosophy are asked to sit a written test, shared with candidates for Mathematics and other joint degrees.
 The Maths Admissions Test is often referred to simply as the MAT, but has previously also been know as the Maths Test and the Maths Aptitude Test.
 They are all the same thing.

-You need to register to sit the MAT by the 15th October, 18:00 GMT deadline.
+You need to register to sit the MAT by the 15th October, 18:00 (UK time) deadline.
 Information on how to do this can be found here.
 This is in addition to filling out a UCAS form.
 We recommend that you register for the MAT as early as possible so that any last-minute difficulties can be resolved.